 To legally ride a motorcycle in Rhode Island, state law requires successful completion of a Motorcycle Rider Safety Course.
-Anyone seeking to obtain a motorcycle license must successfully complete a 16.5 hour training program.
-This program is compromised of 6.5 hours of lectures and two 5-hour riding ranges.
-CCRI provides all training motorcycles, and there are several helmets on loan at each facility.
+Anyone seeking to obtain a motorcycle license must successfully complete a 16.5-hour training program.
+This program is composed of six-and-a-half hours of lectures and two five-hour riding ranges.
+CCRI provides all training motorcycles.

 It is illegal in Rhode Island to ride a motorcycle without a motorcycle license or permit: DO NOT ride your motorcycle to classes or ranges.